doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 - **value** - only valid if **on="change"** is specified and the tracked field is a single field (not an array), if the tracked field has this **value** then it updates the trace

-**Note:** that IpTraceable interface is not necessary, except in cases there you need to identify entity as being IpTraceable.
-The metadata is loaded only once then cache is activated
+**Note:** the IpTraceable interface is not necessary, except in cases where you need to identify the object as being IpTraceable in your application.
+The metadata is loaded only once when the cache is activated.

-**Note:** these examples are using annotations and attributes for mapping, you should use one of them, not both.
+**Note:** these examples are using annotations and attributes for mapping, you should only use one of them, not both.

 Column is a string field: